 Job qualifications vary per employer.
 For example, suppose you are applying to multiple companies.
-In that case, you must customize each resume you will send according to the requirements of each employer.
-By doing so, you can highlight your qualifications for each job position.
+In that case, you must customize each resume you send according to each employer's requirements.
+By doing that, you highlight your qualifications for each job position.

 No summary of qualifications

-You have to include a summary of qualifications on your resume because it is vital.
-It is your direct response to the requirements of employers.
+You'll need to include a summary of qualifications on your resume because it is essential.
+In addition, it is your direct response to the requirements of employers.
 In this section, you write why you are qualified for the job.

-Worse, some applicants even submit an incomplete resume—work experiences only.
+Worse, some applicants even submit an incomplete resume—work experience only.
 So make time to learn how to write a comprehensive and attractive resume if you are looking forward to getting an interview call.

 Applying when you know you are not qualified

-Do you think that the more employers you apply to, the more chances you get hired?
+Do you think the more employers you apply to, the more chances you have to get hired?
 You're mistaken.
 Apply only to jobs where you are qualified.
 Do not apply if you know that you are not.
-Never waste your time; instead, continue searching for jobs where you are competent enough to deliver the requirements.
+Save your time; instead, continue searching for jobs where you are competent enough to deliver the requirements.

 Work experience in chronological order

 Hiring managers immediately check work experiences, particularly the most current ones.
-You have to write your work experiences in reverse chronological order—your latest job on top and the oldest ones at the bottom.
+Therefore, you must write your work experiences in reverse chronological order—your latest job on top and the oldest ones at the bottom.